Estate Planning Tips for Blended Families

 La Rosa asks her clients to start by asking tough questions.
 What happens if both spouses die?
 Or the entire family?
 “The more you run through the scenarios and the more you can communicate and get the dialogue going, the better you’ll come through the whole process,” she says.
 “You can plan for the worst and hope for the best.”

-Having a blended family means there are extra questions.
+Having blended family members means there are extra questions.
 “There are a couple of extra boxes you have to tick off,” La Rosa says.

 Setting Up a Trust

-A trust is one of the most common means of estate planning with blended families.
-The surviving spouse has use of the income from the trust, Hader says, but they don’t control it and cannot direct it after their death.
-This ensures that children from the prior marriage are not disinherited by the surviving spouse.
-“On their subsequent demise, it wouldn’t go to the pool boy or whomever, it would go to the children from the first marriage,” La Rosa says.
+A trust is one of the most common estate planning documents for blended families.
+The surviving current spouse has use of the income from the trust, Hader says, but they don’t control it and cannot direct it after their death.
+This ensures that a spouse’s children from the prior marriage are not disinherited by the surviving spouse.
+“On their subsequent demise, it wouldn’t go to the pool boy or whoever; it would go to the children from the first marriage,” La Rosa says.

 Child Custody Concerns

-Additional questions can revolve around guardianship for underage children.
+Additional questions can revolve around guardianship for minor children.
 “Let’s say stepdad maybe doesn’t want to raise your kids, and maybe your husband from a previous marriage is really the natural guardian, right?”
 La Rosa says.
-“One of the things I tell any of my clients when they’re deciding on their planning, whether it’s through a trust or under their will, is ‘You guys have to agree on the guardian.’”
+“One of the things I tell any of my clients when they’re deciding on their planning, whether it’s through a trust or under their will, is you guys have to agree on the guardian.”

 Effects of Previous Marriages

 In addition to dissolving a marriage, a divorce also dissolves the bequest to the ex.
-But some spouses in blended families may still have obligations from their divorce decree, such as insurance payouts or college fund contributions.
+But some spouses may have obligations from their divorce, such as alimony.
 “Your ex-spouse or your children, depending on what your divorce decree states, could be creditors of your estate when you pass away,” La Rosa says.

-Ultimately, when it comes to blended family estate planning, La Rosa says the focus is on maintaining harmony in the current family—and remembering the ultimate end goal.
+With estate planning for blended family structures, La Rosa says the focus is on maintaining harmony in the current family—and remembering the ultimate end goal.
 “You’re planning for someone’s legacy,” she says.
 “You’re planning for the next generation.”

 Find an Estate Planning Attorney